MarkLavoisier/multiwii_drone/README.md

-# multiwii drone with my teacher
+# Multiwii drone with my teacher

+It is thanks to my teacher who taught me that I can study for this way.

+It's a very complicated code.
+But it's a project that has pushed the Arduino board to its limits.